Invitation and Registration

 Open Registration:

-After 1 April 2026, registration will be opened to members of the diocesan, national teams, subject to availability.
+After 1 April 2026, registration will be opened to members of the diocesan and national teams, subject to availability.
+Please note that, for organizational reasons, we will close the registration process no later than 1 May.

-For all questions, please do not hesitate to contact us at: synod@ku-linz.at
+For all questions, please do not hesitate to contact us at synod[at]ku-linz.at.
+From 1 March 2026, our secretariat will be at your disposal for any enquiries.

 CCEE und KU Logos